shawntabrizi/substrate-collectables-workshop/0/interacting-with-your-node.md

 Note that we will importing a JSON file with additional type definitions later on in section "Registering a Custom Struct" of Section 1 > Viewing a Structure.

-Let's go into the **Transfer** tab, and make a transaction.
+Let's go into the **Transfer** app, and make a transaction.
 The default account named "Alice" is pre-funded with a ton of *Units*.

 Share some with "Bob" by creating a transaction.
 You should see a confirmation appear when the transaction has completed, and Bob's balance will also be updated.